ureyni/JqueryAjaxTail/README.md

 # JqueryAjaxTail
-tail for url with Jquery Ajax, test.php for test
+tail for url with Jquery Ajax,</br>
+test.php for test